CGS/ProQuest Distinguished Dissertation Awards

 Value

-Two CGS/ProQuest Distinguished Dissertation Awards, each consisting of an award of $2,000 and a certificate of recognition, will be presented at the CGS Annual Meeting Awards Luncheon.
-Reasonable travel expenses of award recipients will be covered.
+Two CGS/ProQuest Distinguished Dissertation Awards, each consisting of an award of $2,000 and a certificate of recognition, will be presented at the CGS Annual Meeting Awards Luncheon in December 2026, in Los Angeles, CA. Reasonable travel expenses of award recipients will be covered.

 Nomination Procedure

-SGPS will accept one nomination per graduate program.
+SGPS will accept one doctoral nomination per graduate program or graduate Faculty.
 Please ensure that the candidate is aware of their nomination for the award.

-• An abstract of the candidate's dissertation (not to exceed 5 double-spaced pages).
-Appendices containing nontextual material, such as charts or tables, may be included as additional pages (not to exceed 5 double-spaced pages).
+• An abstract of the candidate's dissertation (not to exceed five (5) double-spaced pages).
+Appendices containing other material, such as charts or tables, and/or references, may be included as additional pages (not to exceed five (5) pages).

 Submitting Nominations to SGPS

-The deadline for submissions to SGPS is Thursday, May 18, 2023.
-Please send the complete nomination file (single PDF) electronically to pmenzies@uwo.ca.
+The deadline for submissions to SGPS is Friday, May 15, 2026.
+Please send the complete nomination file (as a single PDF) via email to Alli McDonald (amcdon72@uwo.ca).

 SGPS will consider all nominations received by the May deadline and forward one nomination for each competition category to the CGS National Office by the annual deadline.
 Successful candidates will be notified directly by CGS.